How is my Specops Password Policy configuration?

 - Find a user we would like to check to see if our Specops Password Policy GPO is being applied.

-- Right click on the user, click on All Tasks, and then Specops Password Policy
+- Right click on the user then click on Specops Password Policy

 - You should now see a screen that will tell us if a Specops Password Policy is being applied to a user, and which policy is being applied to the user.
 On the latest version it will also tell us their password expiration.